-- The MMU recommends the enforcement of a consistent definition of capacity resource.
-The MMU recommends that the requirement to be a physical resource be enforced and enhanced.
-The requirement to be a physical resource should apply at the time of auctions and should also constitute a commitment to be physical in the relevant Delivery Year.
-The requirement to be a physical resource should be applied to all resource types, including planned generation, demand resources and imports.^{80,81} - The MMU recommends that the definition of demand side resources be modified in order to ensure that such resources be fully substitutable for other generation capacity resources.
-Both the Limited and the Extended Summer DR products should be eliminated in order to ensure that the DR product has the same unlimited obligation to provide capacity year round as generation capacity resources. - The MMU recommends that the use of the 2.5 percent demand adjustment (Short Term Resource Procurement Target) be terminated immediately.
-The 2.5 percent should be added back to the overall market demand curve. - 76 The MMU has identified serious market design issues with RPM and the MMU has made specific recommendations to address those issues.
-These recommendations have been made in public reports.
+- The MMU recommends that the definition of demand side resources be modified in order to ensure that such resources be fully substitutable for other generation capacity resources.
+Both the Limited and the Extended Summer DR products should be eliminated in order to ensure that the DR product has the same unlimited obligation to provide capacity year round as generation capacity resources.
+(Priority: High.
+First reported 2013.) - The MMU recommends that the use of the 2.5 percent demand adjustment (Short Term Resource Procurement Target) be terminated immediately.
+The 2.5 percent should be added back to the overall market demand curve.
+(Priority: Medium.
+First reported 2013.) - The MMU recommends that the test for determining modeled Locational Deliverability Areas in RPM be redefined.
+A detailed reliability analysis of all at risk units should be included in the redefined model.
+(Priority: Medium.
+First reported 2013.) - The MMU recommends that there be an explicit requirement that Capacity Resource offers in the Day-Ahead Energy Market be competitive, where competitive is defined to be the short run marginal cost of the units.
+(Priority: Low.
+First reported 2013.) - The MMU recommends that clear, explicit operational protocols be defined for recalling the energy output of Capacity Resources when PJM is in an emergency condition.
+PJM has modified these protocols, but they need additional clarification and operational details.
+(Priority: Low.
+First reported 2013.) - The MMU recommends improvements to the performance incentive requirements of RPM: - The MMU recommends that Generation Capacity Resources be paid on the basis of whether they produce energy when called upon during any of the hours defined as critical.
+One hundred percent of capacity market

-- The MMU recommends that the test for determining modeled Locational Deliverability Areas in RPM be redefined.
-A detailed reliability analysis of all at risk units should be included in the redefined model. - The MMU recommends that there be an explicit requirement that Capacity Resource offers in the Day-Ahead Energy Market be competitive, where competitive is defined to be the short run marginal cost of the units. - The MMU recommends that clear, explicit operational protocols be defined for recalling the energy output of Capacity Resources when PJM is in an emergency condition.
-PJM has modified these protocols, but they need additional clarification and operational details. - The MMU recommends improvements to the performance incentive requirements of RPM: - The MMU recommends that Generation Capacity Resources be paid on the basis of whether they produce energy when called upon during any of the hours defined as critical.
-One hundred percent of capacity market revenue should be at risk rather than only fifty percent. - The MMU recommends that a unit which is not capable of supplying energy consistent with its day-ahead offer should reflect an appropriate outage. - The MMU recommends that PJM eliminate all OMC outages from the calculation of forced outage rates used for any purpose in the PJM Capacity Market. - The MMU recommends that PJM eliminate the broad exception related to lack of gas during the winter period for single-fuel, natural gas-fired units.82
+- revenue should be at risk rather than only fifty percent.
+(Priority: High.
+First reported 2013.) - The MMU recommends that a unit which is not capable of supplying energy consistent with its day-ahead offer should reflect an appropriate outage.
+(Priority: Medium.
+First reported 2013.) - The MMU recommends that PJM eliminate all OMC outages from the calculation of forced outage rates used for any purpose in the PJM Capacity Market.
+(Priority: Medium.
+First reported 2013.) - The MMU recommends that PJM eliminate the broad exception related to lack of gas during the winter period for single-fuel, natural gas-fired units.81 (Priority: Medium.
+First reported 2013.)

 The analysis of PJM Capacity Markets begins with market structure, which provides the framework for the actual behavior or conduct of market participants.
-The analysis examines participant behavior within that market
+The analysis examines participant behavior within that market structure.
+In a competitive market structure, market participants are constrained to behave competitively.
+The analysis examines market performance, measured by price and the relationship between price and marginal cost, that results from the interaction of market structure and participant behavior.